QEP-Repository/AIRE2025/README.md

-# Repository for the Paper Published in [Journal Name]
+# Repository for the Paper Submitted to Artificial Intelligence Review (AIRE)

-This repository contains the code and materials associated with the paper published in the journal *[Journal Name]*.
+Paper title: When Explainable AI is not enough: Informed Machine Learning to Reconcile Interpretability with Fidelity in Scientific Applications
+Authors: Andrea Murari, Riccardo Rossi, Luca Spolladore, Ivan Wyss, Michela Gelfusa
+Status: Submitted, under review

 We are currently working to improve the organization and documentation of the code to make it more accessible and easier to understand.
 Updates will be made progressively.